Don’t Be Hooked by These 13 Dating Scams

 Bottom line

 Online dating scams work because the criminals who carry them out are experts who practice their craft frequently.
-Their intention is to connect with you and establish an online relationship fast by appearing genuine and endearing.
+Their intention is to connect with you and establish an online relationship quickly by appearing genuine and endearing.

 These criminals create fake profiles and may use photos that they find online to convince you of their appearance.
 They also use social engineering to manipulate you into divulging personal information.